jcfain/MultiVNC/README.md

 I have not been in this code for a few years now as I do not need it any more.
 If there is demand for the app I may continue to support it though.
 The code needs a lot of love and care atm.

-Requires my library CSharpWin32Common to build
+Requires my library CSharpWin32Common to build.
-May also require PsExec (https://docs.microsoft.com/en-us/sysinternals/downloads/psexec) for remote machine management functions
+Requirea PsExec (https://docs.microsoft.com/en-us/sysinternals/downloads/psexec) for remote machine management functions